Shopify/bootsnap/README.md

 gem 'bootsnap'
 ```

-Next, add this to your boot setup after `require 'bundler/setup'` but before the end.
+Next, add this to your boot setup right after `require 'bundler/setup'`, to maximize the benefits of the optimizations.

 ```ruby
 require 'bootsnap'